VasinkaD/DAMN/Paper_Results/ConvNet/Simulated_data/Readme.md

 Used for generating data for the parameter-dependence testing. <br>

 -> **func_file_Process.py** <br>
 Supporting functions for processing the data with each method.
-For example, the definition of both Richardson-Lucy algorithms.
+For example, the definition of both Richardson-Lucy algorithms. <br>

 -> **DeepStorm_MAEs.zip** <br>
-The results obtained from all the device-dependent Deep-STORM models, as their evaluation requires a standalone environment.
+The results obtained from all the device-dependent Deep-STORM models, as their evaluation requires a standalone environment. <br>